 Assignment completed within a selection in the PP: the completed assignment text is indicated with italicized and underlined text

-e.g. “[selection: change_default, query, modify, delete, [assignment: other operations]]” in [CC2] or an ECD might become “change_default, select_tag” (completion of both selection and assignment) or “[selection: change_default, select_tag, select_value]” (partial completion of selection, and completion of assignment) in the PP;
+e.g. ‘[selection: change_default, query, modify, delete, [assignment: other operations]]’ in [CC2] or an ECD might become ‘change_default, select_tag’ (completion of both selection and assignment) or ‘[selection: change_default, select_tag, select_value]’ (partial completion of selection, and completion of assignment) in the PP;

-Iteration: indicated by adding a string starting with “/” (e.g. “FCS_COP.1/Hash”).
+Iteration: indicated by adding a string starting with ‘/’ (e.g. ‘FCS_COP.1/Hash’).

-Extended SFRs are identified by having a label “EXT” at the end of the SFR name.
+Extended SFRs are identified by having a label ‘EXT’ at the end of the SFR name.

 Where compliance to RFCs is referred to in SFRs, this is intended to be demonstrated by completing the corresponding evaluation activities in [SD] for the relevant SFR.